Brock University: Cairns Complex

 The Cairns Family Health and Bioscience Research Complex was completed in 2012.
 Designed by architectsAlliance, Toronto, Canada with lab design by Payette Associates of Boston, Massachusetts, USA, this 176000 sqft building contains the University's most advanced research laboratories.
 It is intended to advance Canada's science and technology infrastructure and position Brock as a leader in human health and biosciences.
 CFHBRC researchers, who include six Canada Research Chairs, conduct research in areas such as cancer treatments, infectious diseases, biotechnology and green chemistry.

 The facility houses the BioLinc business incubator to forge partnerships between research and industry, and stimulate an economic cluster in advanced health studies and biomanufacturing in the Niagara Region.
 The complex is also home to the Niagara Campus of the Michael G. DeGroote School of Medicine.

 The CFHBRC was developed based on principles of sustainability and quality environments, following the Canadian Green Building Council's Leadership in Energy and Environmental Design (LEED) system.
 Construction of the CFHBRC began in August 2009, and it officially opened in September 2012.

 Rankin Family Pavilion

-Established in 2019, this building is currently under construction.
-Funded by LINC and the Rankin family - this new building will be Brock's latest and grandest change.
+Established in 2019 and funded by LINC and the Rankin family - this new building is Brock's latest and grandest change.

 Residences

-Brock's St. Catharines campus is home to 2,500 students in seven separate residences.
-The majority are first-year students, although there is a sizable population of upper-year students who live in residence.
-Traditional-style residences are serviced by Sodexo food services, who operate the DeCew and Lowenberger Dining Halls, and are also responsible for other miscellaneous residence tasks.
+Brock's St. Catharines on-campus residence system can accommodate up to 2,777 students.
+There are eight residence buildings that can be categorized in three ways (traditional, semi-suite and townhouse).
+The majority of residents are first-year students.
+There is a sizable population of upper-year students who live in residence, typically in the Brock Suites designated areas.
+All residence students have access to two dining halls which are operated by Aramark under the Fresh Food Company brand.
+The residence dining halls are located in the DeCew and Lowenberger buildings.